meguna/mff/README.md

 * change StatusInfo to a format where a message prop and a status prop is passed
 * set up a new StatusInfo that gets updated globally through redux variables
+* change location to correct page after update/create form
+* fix NewRecipeForm so that it sets selectedId === -1 when it mounts.
+* make sure that recipeInfo panel updates after a user edits a recipe

 ## To Do Notes - Immediate